 The Brock Turner case presents a unique challenge and opportunity for investigating this dilemma.
 The perceived injustice in this sentencing was the relatively short period of incarceration given to Turner—six months—and Judge Aaron Persky’s justifications for said sentence.
 In a system that relates harshness to length, the sentence seemed particularly lenient given the facts of the case.
 For anti-violence activists, moving to outrage was not a difficult leap, and with that outrage came demands for a harsher punishment and outcries at the slap-on-the-wrist level of punishment that six months constituted.
 The Recall Judge Persky campaign and subsequent rhetoric reinforced this logic of measuring injustice against sentence length.
 But for prison abolitionists, or those against mass incarceration, the outcome presented a greater challenge for articulating what went wrong.
 To recompense Turner’s crimes against time spent in jail would not comport with a prison abolitionist ideology; and yet, there was little space to say that the sentence was unjust, but that he shouldn’t be sentenced to more prison time.

 Moffatt, Willa Quinn, "Interrogating Injustice: Carceral Feminism, Brock Turner, and the Dilemmas of Seeking Accountability for Sexual Violence in Our Prison Nation" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1699.